zonination/galaxies/README.md

 ## Step 3: Do some simple Calculations

+As we know from physics, velocity times time equals distance (`d = v*t`).
+If we convert to a consistent set of units, divide distance (km) over velocity (km/s), we get time.
+A simple regression line works; the slope will be time in seconds.
+Convert into years, and, with this data, we get 13.77 billion years.
+That's pretty close.

 ## Information

 * **Tools:** The data was compiled with R, and graphed in ggplot2.